helmetjs/csp/README.md

   // X-WebKit-CSP, and X-Content-Security-Policy.
   setAllHeaders: false,

-  // Set to true if you want to disable CSP on Android.
+  // Set to true if you want to disable CSP on Android where it can be buggy.
-  disableAndroid: false,

-  // Set to true if you want to force buggy CSP in Safari 5.1 and below.
-  safari5: false
+  disableAndroid: false
 }))
 ```